-PTH 472 Practicing Transformation Leadership in the AME Zion Tradition 2 hours
+PTH 472 Practicing Transformational Leadership in the Black Church

-From its humble beginnings in New York two hundred and twenty years ago up until this present day, the African Methodist Episcopal Zion Church has stood as a vanguard for liberation and transformation.
-Oftentimes the legacy of Zion's storied past is obscured by negative pundits and lost in the lament lore of the present challenges and crises.
-This course will explore up close the leadership legacy replete within the Zion tradition by studying noteworthy personalities and their leadership strategies.
+The legacy of liberation through transformational leadership has been key to the progression of the Black Church in various sociological conditions.
+This course will explore up close the leadership legacy replete within the Black Church traditions by studying noteworthy personalities and their leadership strategies.
 Students will be given tools and processes that will enable them to embody and embrace the spirit of leadership in the various contexts they are called to serve.